Cybersnake223/Hypr/README.md

 ### Fonts

-The `.fonts/` directory is bundled in this repo and installed automatically by `install.sh`.
+The `.fonts/` directory is included in this repo and installed automatically by `install.sh`.
 To install manually:

 ```bash
 yay -S ttf-jetbrains-mono-nerd ttf-font-awesome nerd-fonts-symbols-only